alexpeits/harg/README.md

-# `origin`
+# `harg`

-`origin` is a library for configuring programs by scanning command line arguments, environment variables and default values.
+`harg` is a library for configuring programs by scanning command line arguments, environment variables and default values.
 Under the hood, it uses a subset of `optparse-applicative` to expose regular arguments, switch arguments and subcommands.
 The library relies heavily on the use of higher kinded data (HKD), especially the `barbies` library.
 Using `higgledy` also allows for reducing boilerplate significantly.

-The main goal while developing `origin` was to not have to go through the usual pattern of manually `mappend`ing the results of command line parsing, env vars and defaults.
+The main goal while developing `harg` was to not have to go through the usual pattern of manually `mappend`ing the results of command line parsing, env vars and defaults.

 # Usage